She took one last look at her old life and whispered “I will never see you again”

 I held on for too long because I was scared to change and I felt like I had failed.

 Change is never easy, my friends, but you always know when it comes knocking on your door, ringing your bell.
-Inviting you on to bigger and better things.
+Life is inviting you on to bigger and better things.
 You feel it.
 Deep down, you know.

 You’ll feel unhappy, trapped and hopeless.
 If you´re lucky, you´ll feel frustrated, desperate and even a little angry.